 - → Long-standing engagement in poverty reduction and emergency aid as well as the promotion of human rights, democracy and sustainable development: through their competent and internationally recognised and respected work, Swiss NGOs contribute to Switzerland's good reputation.
-Having their head offices in a neutral country can often be an important advantage, especially in conflict areas and when advocating human and civil rights. - → Thematic and operational expertise and know-how: Swiss NGOs mostly work across sectors and thus complement the SDC's thematic work in its priority countries. - → Broad-based support and trust within Swiss society: appropriate certification9 boosts trust in the effectiveness and efficiency of Swiss NGOs. - → Education and awareness-raising in Switzerland: an important task for Swiss NGOs is to sensitise the Swiss public, in particular young people, to global challenges and to raise awareness about the close links between peace, security, sustainable development and prosperity.
+Having their headquarters in a neutral country can often be an important advantage, especially in conflict areas and whenadvocating for human and civil rights. - → Thematic and operational expertise and know-how: Swiss NGOs mostly work across sectors and thus complement the SDC's thematic work in its priority countries. - → Broad-based support and trust within Swiss society: appropriate certification boosts trust in the effectiveness and efficiency of Swiss NGOs. - → Added value for Switzerland's international cooperation: the international programmes of Swiss NGOs are flexible and based on the needs in the partner countries.
+They support the comparative added value that Switzerland demonstrates in the core areas of its IC strategy.
+The flexible handling of programme contributions allows NGOs to respond quickly, agilely and competently to crises.